 Pour 8 cups water and add 1 tsp salt.
 Make sure the oxtail is submerged.
 If you use more than 2.5 lb oxtail, make sure that the water is not exceeding more than 2/3rd the capacity of the pressure cooker.

 If you’re using a stove-top pressure cooker, you won’t have any buttons to press.
 Just cook on high heat until high pressure is reached.
 Then reduce the heat to low but maintain high pressure for about 60 minutes.

+Cover and let cool completely.
+Store in the refrigerator overnight (or at least 4 hours till fat solidified).
 Once the fat is solidified on the surface, remove the layer of fat.
 You can use it for other recipes or discard.